The Afterglows of Swift-era Gamma-Ray Bursts II.: Type I GRB versus Type II GRB Optical Afterglows: RESULTS

-It must be stressed that only in two cases detections of the optical transient at the time of the suspected SN maximum at $t>10$ days have been reported in the literature (for GRB 050709 and GRB 060614; even though, after host subtraction, with a large error bar for the latter), but no late-time follow-up observations weeks after the suspected SN peak have been published so far.
+It must be stressed that only in two cases (both with secure redshift) detections of the optical transient at the time of the suspected SN maximum at $t>10$ days have been reported in the literature (for GRB 050709 and GRB 060614; even though, after host subtraction, with a large error bar for the latter), but no late-time follow-up observations weeks after the suspected SN peak have been published so far.
 This leaves open the question if this positive detection was the late afterglow light or in fact an underlying faint SN component, even though the error bar is small enough for GRB 050709 only to tackle this question seriously.
 In all other cases only upper limits are available at the suspected SN maximum around $(1+z)\times 15...20$ days after the corresponding burst, if at all.

-Clearly, the upper limits we can set will be misleading if the light curve evolution of any kind of a SN following a Type I event differs substantially from the one of GRB-SNe of Type II bursts, i.e. with respect to peak time and stretch factor.
+Clearly, the upper limits we can set will be misleading if the light curve evolution of any kind of SN following a Type I GRB differs substantially from the one of GRB-SNe of Type II GRBs, i.e., with respect to peak time and stretch factor.
 This brings us to the mini-SN model.